6 min read

 Intentionally mirroring other people to create rapport is a fabulous technique,” says Allan.
 “The significance of mirroring is one of the important body language lessons you could learn because it’s a clear way that others indicate that they agree with you and that they like [you].

 You can learn more from Allan and Barbara in their Mastering Body Language: Truth, Love, Lies & Power Quest on Mindvalley.
-And when you sign up for a free account, you can sample the first few lessons to get the gist of how powerful mirroring body language can really be — not only how to use it but also how to read it.
+And when you sign up for a free account, you can sample the first few lessons to get the gist of how powerful mirroring body language can really be—not only how to use it but also how to read it.

 The thing is, people may not always tell you how they feel or what they think.
 But they’ll always show you.
-And when we all do our part to create rapport with one another, we can call be the changemakers the world needs.
+And when we all do our part to create rapport with one another, we can all be the changemakers the world needs.

 Welcome in.